 In 1988, The New York Public Library purchased the archive of the Red Ozier Press for its permanent collection — including all proofs and correspondence from over sixty publications.
 In October of 1993, the Humanities Gallery at Cooper Union in New York City was the site of a month-long retrospective exhibition of the work of the Red Ozier Press, which coincided with the publication of THE RED OZIER: A LITERARY FINE PRESS, 1976-1987, by Michael Peich, co-published by The New York Public Library and Yellow Barn Press.

 Steve came to The University of Alabama in Tuscaloosa in 1988.
 He teaches letterpress printing, hand papermaking, and coordinates the MFA in the Book Arts Program.
 Although his primary focus at the University is in the teaching of traditional bookmaking, he is also the proprietor of Red Hydra Press and collaborates on various limited edition publishing projects with authors and artists.
-Steve is a Co-director of Paper and Book Intensive, a nationally-recognized annual series of summer workshops in the book arts.
-He is chair of the Advisory Board of the Robert C. Williams American Museum of Papermaking in Atlanta, Georgia, and is a past president of the Friends of Dard Hunter, a group of artists, crafts persons, conservators and scientists (450 individuals and companies) devoted to the art and craft of hand papermaking and related book arts.
+Steve is a past Co-director of Paper and Book Intensive, a nationally-recognized annual series of summer workshops in the book arts.
+He is former chair of the Advisory Board of the Robert C. Williams American Museum of Papermaking in Atlanta, Georgia, and is a past president of the Friends of Dard Hunter, a group of artists, crafts persons, conservators and scientists (450 individuals and companies) devoted to the art and craft of hand papermaking and related book arts.